-Progress to date Issue is being addressed through ✓ Primary / Secondary legislation ✓ Regulation / Guidelines ✓ Other actions (such as supervisory actions) Short description of the content of the legislation/regulation/guideline/other actions If this recommendation has not Australia's national deposit insurance framework (the Financial Claims Scheme, or FCS) was established in 2008.
-The Financial Sector Legislation Amendment (Crisis Resolution Powers and Other Measures) Act 2018- 'Crisis resolution power'-, establishes an additional payment mechanism that allows APRA to transfer deposits to a new institution utilizing the funding available under the FCS; and to grant ministerial discretion to declare the FCS at an earlier time to provide depositors with greater certainty as to the status of their deposits. yet been fully implemented, please provide reasons for delayed implementation Other actions: FCS Website, Inter-agency workshops, FCS assurance framework.
+Progress to date Issue is being addressed through Image: Primary / Secondary legislation Image: Primary / Secondary legislation < Short description of the content of the legislation/regulation/guideline/other actions Australia"s national deposit insurance framework (the Financial Claims Scheme, or FCS) was established in 2008.
+The Financial Sector Legislation Amendment (Crisis Resolution Powers and Other Measures) Act 2018- "Crisis resolution power"-, establishes an additional payment mechanism that allows APRA to transfer deposits to a new institution utilizing the funding available under the FCS; and to grant ministerial discretion to declare the FCS at an earlier time to provide depositors with greater certainty as to the status of their deposits.
+Other actions: FCS Website, Inter-agency workshops, FCS assurance framework.
+If this recommendation has not yet been fully implemented, please provide reasons for delayed implementation